The list below shows available AWS instances that you can choose and specify as a value for the

 The Platform also supports the following powerful, scalable GPU instances that deliver high performance compute in the cloud.
 Designed for general-purpose GPU compute applications using CUDA and OpenCL, these instances are ideally suited for machine learning, molecular modeling, genomics, rendering, and other workloads requiring massive parallel floating point processing power.

 Creating Docker images containing tools that are run on GPU instances is similar to the process of creating Docker images with tools that are designed for CPU instances.
 The only major difference is that GPU tools have additional requirements for interaction with GPUs, which can be either OpenCL or CUDA.
-NVIDIA drivers come preinstalled and optimized according to the Amazon best practice for the specific instance family and are accessible from the docker container.
+NVIDIA drivers come preinstalled and optimized according to the Amazon best practice for the specific instance family and are accessible from the Docker container.
 It is recommended to use one of Docker images provided by NVIDIA as the base image.
 For tools that require CUDA, the list of supported images are available at https://hub.docker.com/r/nvidia/cuda/, and for tools that are based on OpenCL at https://hub.docker.com/r/nvidia/opencl.
 The rest of the procedure for creating and uploading a Docker image is the same as for tools designed to run on CPU instances.
-In case you have any problems with the setup, please contact our support.
+In case you have any problems with the setup, please contact our Support Team.